day-me-an/scholarship-erlang/README.md

 # scholarship-erlang

-This is the first non-trivial program I've written in a ~~purely~~ primarily functional language.
+This is the first non-trivial program I've written in purely functional code.
 It took about an afternoon.

 To learn Erlang I decided to try and port an old program I wrote that won a prize a few years ago.